richelbilderbeek/correct_cpp/Faq.md

 ## My incorrect code is accepted

-Sure, in your code you can disable all warnings and do all other evil things.
-The tools protect against Murphy, not against Machiavelli.
+Sure, in code one can disable all warnings and do all other evil things.
+This course corrections protects against Murphy, not against Machiavelli.

+If your code is not evil, see 'My incorrect evil code is accepted'

-If you think you code should have been rejected, consider sending the example code to the developers of those tools.
+Additionnally, if you think you code should have been rejected by the tools used, consider sending the example code to the developers of those tools.

+## My incorrect non-evil code is accepted

+If you think this project would improve by rejecting your non-evil code, you can help improve it by submitting a Pull Request on the `develop` branch.

+Your `main.cpp` must be put in the chapter's name folder and renamed to `main_[number].cpp`, where `[number]` should be a number.

+If your incorrect non-evil code is accepted, this will break this project's build.

+The maintainers of this project will take a look at your code.

+If the code is found non-evil indeed, your code will be accepted and a fix will be added.

+If the code is found evil, your code will be rejected.
+Sorry!

 ## Why the name of the course?